okfn-brasil/serenata-notebooks/README.md

 ### To read

-You can clone this repo by typing on your console:
+* You can clone this repo by typing on your console:

 ```
 $ git clone https://github.com/okfn-brasil/notebooks.git
 ```

-Alternatively you can download all the notebooks clicking the green "Clone or download" button on your right and choosing "Download ZIP".
+* Alternatively you can download all the notebooks clicking the green "Clone or download" button on your right and choosing "Download ZIP".

+* Alternatively you can launch in [binder](https://mybinder.org/v2/gh/okfn-brasil/notebooks/master?filepath=notebooks).

 ### To download the datasets